How good team relationships lead to better staff satisfaction

 Fostering good relationships with your employees can yield tangible benefits for your workplace.
 This might include higher levels of employee engagement, increased productivity, better workplace collaboration and a generally positive view of your organisation.

-As Tanya Bateman, Head of Human Resources at Roy Morgan, explains, good relationships are an integral base layer for building not only happy but also successful teams.
+As Tanya Bateman, a seasoned Human Resources leader, explains, good relationships are an integral base layer for building not only happy but also successful teams.

 “Healthy relationships with staff are invaluable,” she says.
 “They’re a foundational baseline for trust, openness and engagement, and set the pathway for open dialogue, creativity, and going above and beyond.”